roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 "Well, for I am outstanding," Yuuyami remarked with all her heart; "I have nothing to hide, after all I am the latest, the uttermost Autodoll."
-"Have you forget of Shii-chan?"
+"Have you forgotten of Shii-chan?"

-Upon Lydia meddle in,
+Upon Lydia meddle in:

-"...Was the latest and uttermost Autodoll in a previous generation."
+"..._Was_ the latest and uttermost Autodoll in a previous generation."

-Yuuyami rephrased.
+Rephrased Yuuyami.
-She wanted to put _the latest and uttermost_ at any cost, judged Lydia.
+She wanted to put the _latest and uttermost_ at any cost, judged Lydia.

 "Anyway, it's about a time for you to be able to fight that fellow Ohan."